 - 1. Screw the cable adjusters on the rear brake lever and the upper cable splitter all the way in. - 2.
 Screw the adjusting barrels in the upper plate in (or out) to set the bearing for maximum travel.
 The bearing should be as far down as it can go without resting on the lower plate or the adjusting barrels screwed into the lower plate. - 3.
 Use the adjusting barrels that are screwed into the upper plate to make the bearing parallel to the upper plate.
-Use a 10mm wrench to tighten the locknut on the left adjusting barrel of the upper cable.
-Leave the right adjusting barrel loose.
+Use a 10mm wrench to tighten the locknuts on the adjusting barrels of the upper cables.